redrocket-ctf/redrocket_blog/_posts/2018-01-22-Insomnihack-teaser-sapeloshop.md

     - kowu
 ---

-First of all, I assume that this was not the intended solution for the challenge as it was labeled with `Difficulty: Medium-Hard`.There were multiple bugs (two buffer overflow and a use after free, double free).
+First of all, I assume that this was not the intended solution for the challenge as it was labeled with `Difficulty: Medium-Hard`.
+There were multiple bugs (two buffer overflow and a use after free, double free).
 I opted to solve it the easy way with a good old buffer overflow.

 The challenge itself was a handwritten HTTP server in C. You can put items in your shopping cart, increase and decrease their amount, and remove them from the cart.
 We were provided with the binary and libc, aslr, nx and stack canaries turned on.
 The bug I exploited was in the POST request handling.
 Consider following pseudocode:
 ```c